 Home healthcare workers are providing essential care for seniors across the city, but they face harsh and unfair working conditions.
 Often having to take on 24-hour shifts for days on end, they care for patients around-the-clock, even though they are only paid for 13 hours of each 24-hour shift.

 Home healthcare workers sacrifice their own health and family life.

 Safe working conditions, a reasonable work schedule, and fair pay are the basic workplace tenets for healthy communities and a just society.

 Women still take on most caregiving work, which continues to be devalued and underpaid.
 Home healthcare workers – who are mostly women of color and immigrant women – continue to be mistreated and overworked.
-In fact, New York state employs around 239,000 home care workers of whom 93% identify as women and 79% as immigrants.
+In fact, New York state employs around 239,000 home care workers of whom 93% are women and 79% as immigrants.
 The demand for home care workers continues to grow with the increased needs of an aging population.

-Legislation that will prohibit the shameful and unconscionable practice of the 24-hour workdays that harm workers and put patients at risk has been introduced.
-Assemblymember Harvey Epstein and State Senator Roxanne Persaud are the lead sponsors of A.8064/S.6640, which will provide workers throughout New York with shifts that will be limited to 12 hours.
+At the state level Assembly member Harvey Epstein and State Senator Roxanne Persaud are the lead sponsors of A.8064/S.6640, which will provide workers throughout New York with shifts that will be limited to 12 hours.
 An individual who requires around-the-clock care would have two different attendants who split the 24-hour shift in half.
 In addition, the number of hours a home care worker could be contracted to work would be capped at 50 hours a week.
 Additional hours after 50 must be voluntary.